Preparing the stage for journaling

 (VI.)
 Speculate on the probable limiting belief(s) that prevents me from moving away from the same kind of situations, if applicable.

-It can be any negative self-talk we buy into, even without realizing, as they often sound absurd, such as "I don't deserve this job/ partner/ thing (and so I need to lose it to restore and do justice."
+It can be any negative self-talk we buy into, even without realizing, as they often sound absurd, such as "I don't deserve this job/ partner/ thing (and so I need to lose it to restore and do justice in the world."
 This can have endless variations, but don't spend too much time looking in the abyss, for you will get sick of it, which is unproductive.
 Occupy with it only if you have a sudden breakthrough that recognizes a pattern of belief that is doing/ serving you no good, so by formulating it, you can outsmart it in the next step.
 (PERSPECTIVE)

 VII.
 Come up with a positive belief/ affirmation.